 Selecting the best harness for your cats’ needs isn’t rocket science, as they say.
 It just takes a little research and in this page we have done that research for you.
 A harness can be an important part of equipping your cat for an adventure outdoors, for simply taking him for a walk down the sidewalk or even for sitting with him out on the patio.
 A well-fitting harness will keep your cat safe and comfortable for these activities.
 A word of warning here: Don’t leave him alone for long or you will come back to find an empty harness and a gone kitty.

-Harnesses are particularly important, not so much because they are safer than a collar and leash – no cat worth his whiskers is going to get himself choked while on a leash, but more for comfort.
+Cat harnesses are particularly important, not so much because they are safer than a collar and leash – no cat worth his whiskers is going to get himself choked while on a leash, but more for comfort.
 They will want to pull, your cats, and that will be quite uncomfortable for them when wearing only a collar.
 Being in a cat harness prevents or at least minimizes that discomfort.
 And if you have a situation, such as a blind cat, a cat harness can be, literally, a life saver.

-The Halter & Leash type of cat harness is fine
+The Halter & Leash type of harness is fine

 for fairly quiet cats, very young or old cats who aren’t going to put up much resistance.
 They are light weight, fairly non-invasive, inexpensive and not hard to put on.
 This is a Come With Me harness to the right, useful for taking a relatively cooperative cat for a walk.